phreid/somethingBorrowed/README.md

 ## Above & Beyond Functionality

 ## Next Steps
+Our main focus would be to finish the implementation of the location services by using the Google Maps API to give a more precise location for a user and allow users to search for items in the Marketplace based on more accurate proximity of other users/items.
+We would also add to the functionality of the app to create a more realistic user experience, which would include including a messaging service so users can communicate via the app rather than with personal emails.

 ## Contributions

 ### Paul Reid
 Wrote the backend server and database code.
 Built the frontend login/signup flow, the add item functionality, and the image uploading feature.

+### Imogene McDonald
+Built the requests functionality, including backend database models and endpoints, and the interface components.
+Developed the item card actions and conditionally rendered elements of the cards.
+Wrote most modals needed to edit, rate or request items.